TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Earth has 2nd warmest year to date and 3rd warmest May on record The extent of Arctic and Antarctic sea ice remains small AROUND NOAA // June 21 is World Hydrography Day: Here's why it's worth celebrating Excessive heat, a 'silent killer' Ready, set, eclipse!
+Enter Search Terms Earth has 2nd warmest year to date and 3rd warmest May on record The extent of Arctic and Antarctic sea ice remains small AROUND NOAA // Sea turtles released into Atlantic after successful test of turtle-safe fishing gear Excessive heat, a 'silent killer' Ready, set, eclipse!
 Consult our cloudiness map ahead of August 21 event

 *   About our agency
 *   News and features